Susan Campbell ART WORK

 Having worked as a journalist in the print media for many years, I returned to college in 2010 to study for a HND Fine Art.
 This was the start of a long stint in education as the world of art, with all its potential, opened up.
 Initially interested in painting and drawing, I relished the chance to also study art history and work across mediums such as ceramics, photography and print, experimenting with materials and processes.

-I went on to complete an MPhil Irish Art History and a PhD Art History.
-During these studies, I homed in on modern and contemporary art (contextualised by references to other times, places and disciplines).
-My current work as an art writer, researcher and educator, together with ongoing visual enquiry, are shaped by these experiences and creative interests identified during the HND.
-It probes dynamics and structures underlying reality as we experience it, and relationships within and between things.
+I went on to complete an MPhil Irish Art History and PhD Art History.
+During these studies, I homed in on modern and contemporary art while referencing other times, places and disciplines.
+My current work as an art writer and art historian, together with ongoing visual enquiry, are shaped by these projects and by creative interests I identified during the HND.
+It probes dynamics and structures that underlie reality as we experience it, and relationships within and between things.

 To progress my visual language, I recently initiated an art-making + research enquiry titled 'Strange attractor', which will generate a series of blog posts and culminate in an exhibition.
 It incorporates a project focused on archaic Greek sculpture, supported by an Agility Award from The Arts Council (An Chomhairle Ealaíon).
 I also host art history sessions in the community and write articles and reviews for this website, as well as for visual art titles (see 'Published writing).

 Regular posts, including exhibition write-ups, dialogue with artists, art-craft, art-science and other intersections, plus ongoing research.

 Katherine Sankey, 'an atom bomb in each morsel of life’, exhibition review:

 Philip Moss, 'Haiku Paintings and Other Works', exhibition review:

 Fiona Kelly, 'A Demarcation of Time', exhibition review:

 Patrick MacAllister, 'Peering Out', exhibition review: